25 Hidden Gems in Iceland: Go Off the Beaten Path

 13. Vesturdalur Valley

 Hljodaklettar ("Sound Rocks") are basalt columns of every shape and size, twisting and turning in every conceivable direction.
-Raudholar ("Red Hills") are colorful hills of black and yellow but mainly fiery red.
-There are few places in Iceland where you'll find colors as vivid as the landscape here.
+Raudholar ("Red Hills") are colorful hills of black and yellow, but mainly fiery red.
+There are a few places in Iceland where you'll find colors as vivid as the landscape here.

-A tour from Akureyri can also take you close to Hljodaklettar.
-However, the best way to see Vesturdalur valley is by getting off the beaten track and driving yourself in a rental car.
+Tours from Akureyri can also take you close to Hljodaklettar.
+However, the best way to see Vesturdalur Valley is by getting off the beaten track and driving yourself in a rental car.

 12. Thjorsardalur Valley